 1) Bleeding duodenal ulcer: Usually pyloroplasty or antrectomy are performed, both with oversewing of the bleeding ulcer.
 Vagotomy was historically performed as well, but it is now generally avoided as effective pharmacologic suppression of gastric acid is available.

 2) Bleeding gastric ulcer or gastric erosions: Various types of resection, depending on the clinical situation and patient’s condition.

-3) Bleeding esophageal varices unresponsive to pharmacotherapy and insertion of tubes compressing varices: Transvenous intrahepatic portosystemic shunt (TIPS) is a minimally invasive method.
+3) Bleeding esophageal varices unresponsive to endoscopic treatment, pharmacotherapy, and insertion of tubes compressing varices: Transvenous intrahepatic portosystemic shunt (TIPS) is a minimally invasive method.
 If this is ineffective, perform portosystemic anastomosis or revascularization and transection (dissection and suturing) of the esophagus as well as splenectomy.

 4) Lower GI bleeding: Colonoscopy performed during surgery and guided by the operating surgeon sometimes enables localization of the source of bleeding.
 If this is successful, segmental intestinal resection with anastomosis is performed; if the source of bleeding in the colon cannot be located, partial colectomy with ileorectal anastomosis is performed.